soeirosantos/registry37/README.md

 ### Development

-If you wanna try the notifications, make sure you have Redis instaled.
+If you wanna try the notifications, make sure you have Redis installed.

 ```
 $ npm install